Islandora/documentation/docs/user-documentation/content_types.md

 ### Change the Content Display

 Finally, let’s change how the results of this field are displayed.
-Now the new field shows up at the bottom of repository object pages:
+Initially the new field shows up at the bottom of repository object pages:

 ![a screenshot of a "Needs Review?" field in the node display](/docs/assets/islandora8_fieldindisplay.png)